On this page, we’ll take a detailed look at the overall Barker Social process. If you have any questions, don’t hesitate to ask!

 We’ll send an administrative request to your Facebook account.
 We ask you to accept that request in the Page Roles tab.

-We also send you connection requests on LinkedIn for both Mandi Gould and Chachi Geraldes, and we ask you to add us as admins on your LinkedIn business page.
+We also send you connection requests on LinkedIn for either Mandi Gould or Ben Barker.
+We ask you to add us as admins on your LinkedIn business page.

 If you already have Google Analytics, you can add us with our email address: firstname.lastname@example.org.
 Otherwise, we can configure it for you.
 The same address can be used for adding Barker Social as an administrator to your Google+ account